CharlesVu/home-assistant-native/README.md

 </p>

 ## Disclaimer - Please read
-This application is mostly a **not-working mockup** written in SwiftUI.
-Most of the components are **not** yet working as they are under development.
+This application is written in SwiftUI.
+Most of the components are working but still under development.
-At the moment the only working features are displaying the entities and switching the lights toggle, what you can see from the application are mockup components written in SwiftUI and 'ready' to be integrated.

-I am **not** an iOS developer and I started to work on this by myself to have a lightweight and fast application to do just the basics of what Home Assistant is.
-You're more than welcome to contribute and extend functionalities.

 ## Description
 The current [Home Assistant](https://github.com/home-assistant/iOS) iOS app provides the same experience of the Home Assistant web interface along with additional features such as the device tracking integration, notifications, actions etc.